Distance from Tampa

 1 Hour and 16 Minutes

-Homossasa Springs Wildlife State Park‘s approximately 50-acre site started as a popular train stop attraction in the 1940s, where people could enjoy a spot to cool off.
-Since then, it has become an intriguing preserve full of awesome local wildlife like alligators, black bears, red wolf, Key deer, flamingos, whooping cranes, and even the oldest hippo in captivity named Lu (he’s 62 years old!).
+Homossasa Springs Wildlife State Park‘s approximately 200-acre site started as a popular train stop attraction in the 1940s, where people could enjoy a spot to cool off.
+Since then, it has become an intriguing preserve full of awesome local wildlife like alligators, black bears, red wolf, manatees, flamingos, whooping cranes, and even the oldest hippo under profesional care named Lu.

 The park’s featured ‘Wildlife Walk’ brings guests on an exciting and elevated journey woven through the preserve’s many animal exhibits.
 All the animal inhabitants are in the reserve for the same reason: they cannot survive in the wild on their own.